 This "bare cable" routing can be done anywhere that the cable runs in a straight line and doesn't have to bend.
 Housing must be used from the handlebars to the frame, to accommodate the turning of the handlebars as the bicycle is steered.
 Housing must also be used where a cable moves the two arms of a brake in opposite directions.
 Sometimes, the inner wire is stationary and only the housing moves -- see this example.
 Lengths of housing are also commonly used when the direction of pull of the cable must be changed.

-Traditional cable housing is a tightly-wrapped spiral of steel wire, sort of like a small-diameter Slinky.
+Traditional cable housing is a tightly-wrapped helix of steel wire, sort of like a small-diameter Slinky.
 It has no particular strength in tension (pulling) but it cannot be compressed because the coils of wire are tight against one another.

-Through the 1970's, the inner wire ran right through the steel spiral housing, usually using grease for lubrication.
+Through the 1970's, the inner wire ran right through the steel helical housing, usually using grease for lubrication.
 Modern housing, however, has a plastic liner which surrounds the inner wire.
 This considerably reduces the friction.
 Some high-end cable systems, such as the Gore-Tex "Ride-On" cables, extend this liner even along the areas where there is no housing.
 These systems also have a special friction-reducing coating on the inner wires.

 With the advent of indexed shifting combined with handlebar mounted shift levers, it developed that conventional housing was a source of imprecise shifting.
 This is because the effective length of the housing changes as it is bent.
 This is not a problem with brakes: Although sometimes it will be noted that rear brakes may drag slightly when the handlebars are turned all the way to one side, you can't turn the bars that far when the bike is actually in motion.

 The small variation in housing length was too much for reliable indexed shifting, however, so Shimano introduced "S.I.S." housing, now widely copied by other manufacturers.
-This type of housing does not consist of a single spiral-wound wire, but instead, it has a bundle of wires running pretty much straight along parallel to the housing.
+This type of housing does not consist of a single helical-wound wire, but instead, it has a bundle of wires running pretty much straight along parallel to the housing.
 They are held in place by being sandwiched between the plastic housing liner and the plastic outer covering.